Isabelle Collin Dufresne: New York social and artistic circles

-Dufresne met Salvador Dalí in 1954, and became his "muse", pupil, studio assistant, and lover in both Port Lligat, Spain, and in New York City.
+In 1959, she met painter John Graham, who became her lover and further deepened her engagement with modern art.
+In 1960, she was introduced to surrealist painter Salvador Dalí in New York; the two formed a close personal relationship.
+She moved into his suite at the Regis Hotel and become his "muse", pupil, studio assistant, and lover, traveling with him to Europe.
 Later, she would recall, "I realized that I was 'surreal', which I never knew until I met Dalí."
 Dalí helped her get a part in Pablo Picasso's play Desire Caught by the Tail, which was presented in 1967 in St. Tropez, France.